USS Pollux (AKS-4): Transfer to Pacific Fleet

 Pollux sailed 24 August 1943 for duty in the Pacific Ocean, sailing independently from the Panama Canal Zone to Sydney, Australia.
 During the next 15 months she supported the Eastern and Western New Guinea Campaigns, and the Admiralty Islands Campaign.
 During this period she made numerous trips replenishing her stores from Sydney and Brisbane, Australia; Espiritu Santo, New Hebrides; and Oakland, California.

 End-of-war operations

 Pollux then supported the Philippine Liberation Campaign.
-Operating out of New Guinea she ran a shuttle service between the islands servicing forces afloat and bases at Leyte Gulf; Mangarin Bay, Mindoro; Lingayen Gulf; Subic Bay, Tawitawi, Sulu Archipelago; Morotai; Parang, Mindanao; Taloma Bay, Davao Gulf; Zamboanga.
+Operating out of New Guinea she ran a shuttle service between the islands servicing forces afloat and bases at Leyte Gulf; Mangarin Bay, Mindoro; Lingayen Gulf; Subic Bay, Tawi-Tawi, Sulu Archipelago; Morotai; Parang, Mindanao; Taloma Bay, Davao Gulf; Zamboanga.
 Puerto Princesa, Palawan; Iloilo, Panay; Cebu City, Cebu. and Manila.
 On 18 February 1945 Pollux evacuated 124 repatriates from Lingayen Gulf.
 These men were the first POW’s to be freed by US troops in the Manila area.
 During World War II Pollux steamed 136,152 miles, generally on unescorted supply lines.
 Although she received no battle stars, her services permitted the fleet to operate far in advance of normal bases.